bwDraco/HI64/serial/README.md

 ## More information

-More details can be found in the original README.txt file inside the "serial" directory.
-This file will be updated with more technical information as the project progresses.
+More information about the benchmark can be obtained in the README file located in the "old-files" directory.
+This file was supplied with the original HINT distribution, so some parts may be out of date, but it still contains useful information.

   [1]: http://hint.byu.edu/